Brandon Laird: Washington Nationals

 Laird signed a minor league deal with the Kansas City Royals on November 23, 2013.
 On March 15, 2014, Laird was traded to the Washington Nationals for a player to be named later.
-He played for the Syracuse Chiefs of the International League, and was named the league's player of the week for the week of June 16‐22.
+He played for the Syracuse Chiefs of the International League, and was named the league's player of the week for the week of June 16-22 and was a Post-Season All-Star.

 Hokkaido Nippon Ham Fighters

 In November 2014, Laird signed with the Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball (NPB).
 Laird struggled to start the 2015 season with Hokkaido, batting under .200 into June.
-On the final day of the All Star break, Fighters third base coach Shirai took Laird out to dinner at a local sushi restaurant to get him to relax.
+On the final day of the All-Star break, Fighters third base coach Shirai took Laird out to dinner at a local sushi restaurant to get him to relax.
 The chef, a big Fighters fan, suggested that Laird should act like he is making sushi when he got into the batter's box to intimidate the pitcher.
 The next day, he did not do the gesture getting into the batter's box, but after he hit a home run, he acted like he was making sushi and thus the nickname "sushi boy" was born.
 He started to gain momentum after that performance and had a nice second half, finishing his first season in NPB with 34 home runs and a batting average of .231.

-In 2016, Laird led the Pacific League with 39 home runs.
+In May 2016, Laird made international headlines after a home run hit the Kirin sign at the Sapporo Dome, earning him a year's supply of beer and $10,000.
+That year, he led the Pacific League with 39 home runs.
 He hit the game-winning home run in Game 4 of the 2016 Japan Series, and a grand slam in Game 6.
 Laird won the Japan Series Most Valuable Player Award.

+He played for Mexico during the 2017 World Baseball Classic.
 Laird spent the 2017 and 2018 seasons with the club, but failed to reach an agreement on a contract extension prior to the 2019 season and became a free agent.